ropensci/rerddap/README.md

 ERDDAP is a server built on top of OPenDAP, which serves some NOAA data.
 You can get gridded data ([griddap](http://upwell.pfeg.noaa.gov/erddap/griddap/documentation.html)), which lets you query from gridded datasets, or table data ([tabledap](http://upwell.pfeg.noaa.gov/erddap/tabledap/documentation.html)) which lets you query from tabular datasets.
 In terms of how we interface with them, there are similarties, but some differences too.
 We try to make a similar interface to both data types in `rerddap`.

+## netCDF

+`rerddap` supports netCDF format, and is the default when using the `griddap()` function. netCDF is a binary file format, and will have a much smaller footprint on your disk than csv.
+The binary file format means it's harder to inspect, but the `ncdf` and `ncdf4` packages make it easy to pull data out and write data back into a netCDF file.
+Note the the file extension for netCDF files is `.nc`.
+Whether you choose netCDF or csv for small files won't make much of a difference, but will with large files.

+## Caching

+Data files downloaded are cached in a single hidden directory `~/.rerddap` on your machine.
+It's hidden so that you don't accidentally delete the data, but you can still easily delete the data if you like.

+When you use `griddap()` or `tabledap()` functions, we construct a MD5 hash from the base URL, and any query parameters - this way each query is separately cached.
+Once we have the hash, we look in `~/.rerddap` for a matching hash.
+If there's a match we use that file on disk - if no match, we make a http request for the data to the ERDDAP server you specify.

+## ERDDAP servers

+You can get a data.frame of ERDDAP servers using the function `servers()`.
+Most I think serve some kind of NOAA data, but there are a few that aren't NOAA data.
+If you know of more ERDDAP servers, send a pull request, or let us know.

 ## Search

 First, you likely want to search for data, specify either `griddadp` or `tabledap`